emmanuelkiranr/express-app/README.md

 ## Middleware

 - Code which runs on the server between getting a request and sending a response.
 We can have multiple middleware run on the server.
-- The .get and .post methods are also kind of middleware by definition.
-But the .use method fires for all kind of request no matter if it's get and post
+- The "get" and "post" methods are also kind of middleware by definition.
+But the "use" method fires for all kind of request no matter if it's get and post
 - The code executes top to bottom, until we exit the process or explicitely send response to the browser.
 So the order of middleware is important

   - logger middleware to log details of every request